c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

     accel_x, accel_y, accel_z = bno.acceleration

-Roll, tilt, and yaw can be obtained easily from quaternion with:
+Roll, tilt, and yaw are obtained using quaternion with the modifier euler:

     roll, tilt, yaw = bno.quaternion.euler

-The data and the metadata for each report can be accessed at the same time using ".full".
+The sensor data and metadata for each report can be accessed at the same time using ".full".
-In this way, the accuracy and the usec-accurate timestamp of a particular report is returned at the same time.
+In this way, the accuracy and the microsecond-accurate timestamp of a particular report is returned at the same time.
 The timestamp_us is synchronized with the host's usec time.
 Understanding timestamps is recommended for high-frequency applications (>5Hz).

     accel_x, accel_y, accel_z, accuracy, timestamp_us = bno.acceleration.full
     roll, tilt, yaw, accuracy, timestamp_us = bno.quaternion.euler_full   # note underscore in .euler_full

-Metadata on the accuracy and the usec-accurate timestamp can also be separately accessed.
-However, unless carefully designed in the user code, they may be from a different report (.full is recommended).
+The metadata (accuracy, timestamp) can be separately accessed, but due to timing of the calls they may be from a different report.
+Using .full is recommended.

     accuracy, timestamp_us = bno.acceleration.meta

-If you are using quaternions for various processing and at a later time you want to convert to an euler angle (degrees), you can use the following:
+If you are using quaternions for various processing and at a later time you want to convert to an euler angle (degrees), you can use the following conversion function:

     i, j, k, r = bno.quaternion

     # ...various quaternion processing

-    roll, pitch, yaw = euler_conversion(i, j, k, r)
+    roll, pitch, yaw = euler_conversion(new_i, new_j, new_k, new_r)

 **Examples of other sensor reports**